Sloth bear: Status and conservation

 The population of sloth bears grows when they live in high-profile reserves that protect species, such as tigers and elephants.
 Directly managed reserves could conserve the sloth bear, hence such reserves must be supported.
 Managing garbage, especially hotel waste with foods, is essential in situations where sloth bears get used to entering towns with an increase in the number of accidental attacks on humans.

 The government of India has banned use of sloth bears for entertainment, and a 'Sloth Bear Welfare Project' in the country has the objective of putting an end to their use for entertainment.
 However, their number in such activity is still large.
 Many organisations are helping in the conservation and preservation of sloth bears in safe places.
 Sloth bears previously used for entertainment are being rehabilitated in facilities like Agra Bear Rescue Facility run by Wildlife SOS and others.
-Major sloth bear sanctuaries in India include the Daroji bear sanctuary, Karnataka.
+Major sloth bear sanctuaries in India include the Daroji Sloth Bear Sanctuary in Karnataka, and Jessore Sloth Bear Sanctuary in Gujarat.
+A Sloth Bear Conservation Reserve is proposed in Mirzapur district of Uttar Pradesh.